 While human appetites are certainly not insatiable, the fact is that the world is full of people who are very far from satiety.
 World energy demand has been rising, and we may safely anticipate that it will continue to rise, no matter what measures of efficiency are employed.
 That is the practical fact of the situation, and any response which ignores it is doomed to failure, and worse, to irrelevance.

 Conservation is not a source of new energy.
-It is only good sense to eliminate, so far as possible, the unproductive uses of energy, those which contribute nothing to human happiness and wellbeing which cannot be obtained more readily some other way.
-But when those are removed, extensive and crying needs remain.
+It is only good sense to curtail the unproductive uses of energy, those which contribute the least to human happiness and wellbeing.
+At the end of that road, however, extensive and crying needs yet remain.

 Suppose for a moment that prosperity and a fully satisfactory standard of living proves achievable at a consumption of 4660 watts, the present average over the European Union — which includes some less than wealthy countries, such as Bulgaria.
 Since the world average today is 2430 watts, an increase of global energy use (and therefore of production) by ninety per cent would be required, even after drastic cuts in many countries.
 And that is with no allowance for future growth!